Kids can make a difference, too. Many parents look for ways for their children to give back to their communities in unique ways.

 SHIM hosts events throughout the year for volunteering, but outside of SHIM and even just in your home, there are countless other ways for young people to support a worthy cause over the summer, while also having lots of fun.

-Here’s a guide to engaging your kids in a charitable effort this summer:
+Here’s a guide to engaging your kids in a charitable effort this summer – or any time throughout the year:

 A classic lemonade stand can be a great way to support any charitable organization.
 This can be as simple as setting up a table in the front yard with some pitchers of lemonade, cups, and a donation box, or it could be a more elaborate event with detailed information posters, neighborhood-wide promotion, and a wide assortment of refreshments.
 It all depends on the children’s ages, interests and budget.